drostlab/myTAI/README.md

 ### Performing Evolutionary Transcriptomics with R

+> To put aside for a moment the matter-of-factness of an exact scientist,
+> I will confess that I frequently have the feeling in my experimental work of holding
+> a dialogue with someone who is considerably brighter than me.
+>
+> \- Hans Spemann

 Development is the major process establishing complex life on earth.
 Hence, studying the evolution of developmental processes allows us to understand the key machanisms that control and constraint the evolution and